-Can You Reduce Your Child Support Payments When You Retire?
+Can You Reduce Your Child Support After You Retire?

-One of the most significant decisions in later life is choosing when to retire.
-The decision can be even more complicated when you have child support obligations.
+One of the most financially significant decisions later in life is choosing when to retire.
+After all, retirement entails potentially reduced income while navigating new expenses that may arise such as assisted living care.
+While determining when to retire is financially viable is a difficult one, it can be even more complicated when you have child support obligations.
 Many people are surprised when they learn that retirement does not automatically reduce child support.
-Retiring, collecting a pension, and taking IRA withdrawals usually correlate with reduced income.
+Retiring, collecting a pension, and taking IRA withdrawals usually mean reduced income.
 Unfortunately for child support payors, this reduced income is generally considered to be voluntary by the family court.

 Is Your Retirement Voluntary?